layer5io/service-mesh-labs/Meshery-Adapters/traefik-meshery-adapter/step2.md

 ## Check for successful installation

-NSM has been deployed in a separate Kubernetes namespace: nsm-system.
-To check if NSM is along with all the pieces that have been deployed, execute the following:
+Traefik Mesh has been deployed in a separate Kubernetes namespace: traefik-system.
+To check if Traefik Mesh is along with all the pieces that have been deployed, execute the following:

 `kubectl get all -n traefik-system`{{execute}}